jintonic/gears/install/README.md

 This way, `gears` will run in the batch mode.
 It executes commands in the macro file one by one, and quit once it finishes.

+In Windows, you can select a [Geant4][] macro file, right click on it, choose `Open with ...`, and then `Choose another app`, `More apps`, scroll down the list, choose `Look for another app in this PC` and navigate to the folder containing `gears.exe`, choose `gears.exe`.
+Now you can simply double click a [Geant4][] macro file to run it.

 [GDML]: https://gdml.web.cern.ch/GDML/
 [HDF5]: https://www.hdfgroup.org/downloads/hdf5/